Indiscreet (1958 film): Plot

-As their romance continues to blossom, Philip receives a temporary transfer notice to New York for his work at NATO, which greatly distresses Anna as it will keep them apart for possibly five months.
+Anna and Philip hit it off on their first date and Philip accepts the position at NATO in Paris to be able to come to London frequently to be with Anna.
+As their romance blossoms, Philip receives a temporary transfer to New York for his work at NATO, which distresses Anna greatly as it will keep them apart for as much as five months.